4po/4po/README.md

 ─────────────────────────────────────
 </p>

-Hi there, thanks for stopping by, this is **Leonhart B. ( 4po )**.
+Hi there, thanks for stopping by, this is **Leonhart B. ( glock )**.
-And go listen my new song on soundcloud https://soundcloud.com/4po
+And go listen my new song on soundcloud https://soundcloud.com/glock9v

 <img align='right' src="https://media0.giphy.com/media/vwF24ptRKfRCgGW7pg/source.gif" width="230">